simonflk/refactor-to-functional/README.md

 add5(2); // Gives 7
 ```

 On the surface of it this may seem fairly pointless, but it’s actually very powerful.
-Take our earlier example of sqrtAll, we can now define that as:
+Take our earlier example of `sqrtAll`, we can now define that as:

 ```javascript
 var sqrtAll = curry(map, Math.sqrt);